RubbaBoy/QilletniDocs/docs/language/types/built_in_types.md

 !!! info "Planned Feature"

 	Fetching songs from albums is a planned feature.
-It is already possible from within a service provider.
+It is already possible natively from within a service provider.

 ### Playlists